 - An ROI-based consulting fee is much easier to sell (and collect) when well-defined metrics measure success.

-- ROI-based fees are easier to justify when there are few competitors, and you have well defined metrics that are not conflated with other performance drivers.
-(In other words, it is obvious it was your work that drove the improvement.)
+- ROI-based fees are easier to justify when there are few competitors and you have well-defined metrics that are not conflated with other performance drivers.
+(In other words, it is obvious your work drove the improvement.)

 - ROI-based results can be challenging to prove in complex systems.
 It is best to identify metrics your work impacts directly.